Jennifer Hoewe

 Dr. Hoewe’s research program falls at the intersection of political communication and media psychology.
 She studies how political issues and groups of people are depicted in media content and how those depictions influence media consumers.
 Her research focuses on the cognitive processing undertaken when consuming media and the effects of that media content (examined through experimental and survey research).
 She also uses media content as inspiration for studies of media effects by first considering how issues and individuals are portrayed in the media (examined through content analyses).

-Dr. Hoewe is a co-founder of the Purdue Research in Media Effects (PRIME) Lab and a Faculty Fellow with the Center for American Political History and Technology (CAPT).
+Dr. Hoewe is the co-founder and co-director of the Purdue Research in Media Effects (PRIME) Lab and a Faculty Fellow within the Center for American Political History and Technology (CAPT).
 She is also the former Head of the Communication Theory and Methodology Division of the Association for Education in Journalism and Mass Communication (AEJMC).